About Us

 Shortly thereafter, she made her return to Wooster School to begin her career in advancement.
 She worked in development and marketing, before ultimately landing in the admissions office.
 She coached Junior Varsity and Middle School volleyball where she gained invaluable experience working with students across different grade levels.
 Tess was drawn to Brimmer for its feeling of belonging and togetherness.

 Outside of her professional endeavors, Tess enjoys reading, being active, and socializing with friends.
-She is thrilled to join the dynamic team at Brimmer and looks forward to making new connections with students and families.
+She is thrilled to be apart of the dynamic team at Brimmer and continues to enjoy making new connections with students and families.

 • Photo of Joanne Clamage